 Cynical?
 Sure.
 Lacking basis in reality?
 Probably not.

 Instead, I’m going to talk about how I created the cool graphic shown above. 🙂

-The lead graphic in this post is an “illustration” of sorts, created from a photograph and designed to illustrate the power of lies to undermine “the very idea that there is a true version of events.”
+The first graphic in this post is an “illustration” of sorts, generated from a photograph and designed to illustrate the power of lies to undermine “the very idea that there is a true version of events.”
 I had an easy target.

 How did I create it?
 Here’s how.

 First, I searched for a good photo to use as my base.
-I found the perfect image here, though I’m not sure this is the original source of the photo.
+I found the perfect image here, though I’m not sure this is the source of the picture.
 I’d love to credit the photographer if anyone knows who captured it.

 I then exported the resulting image to my camera roll and imported it into Prisma.
 Prisma is the latest, greatest, hottest painting simulation app on the planet.
 After applying several different artistic styles, I ultimately landed on the one you see featured in this post.

 I think it does a good job of illustrating my intended message.
 I almost posted the image without any commentary.
 Almost.

 We have to try harder to get to the truth.